 In the second phase, a common template for representing the population of land-based wind technology, cost, and performance trends was developed.
 A report describing these trends and estimating the cost of energy over the period from 2008 to 2012 was produced.
 In the 2015 extension, participants will continue to build on past efforts.

 Offshore wind technology has been installed by some participating countries, and others are exploring the potential uses of this technology.
 A representative baseline offshore wind plant description was developed in the recent phase of the task.
 This baseline provides an opportunity for two types of analysis to better understand and define cost drivers for offshore wind energy:

 - A common cash flow model, which explores the impact of market and policy aspects of offshore wind in each country relative to the baseline technology description

-- Component models (e.g., electrical infrastructure, operations and maintenance) under development by various countries, which can be compared and improved through collaborative efforts relative to the baseline technology description
+- Component models (e.g., electrical infrastructure, operations, and maintenance) under development by various countries, can be compared and improved through collaborative efforts relative to the baseline technology description

 Future Cost of Wind Energy

-Repowering is becoming an increasingly relevant issue in the wind energy landscape, as significant capacities of wind turbines are reaching the end of their technical/economic lifetimes across Europe and the US.
-Due to repowering being an emerging trend, there is very little research done on the topic to date.
-Achieving a better level of understanding regarding technical, performance and economic impacts of repowering would therefore be a value-adding contribution to the currently existing knowledge base, and provide critical input to informed decision-making on the part of policy-makers, investors, etc.
+Repowering is becoming an increasingly relevant issue in the wind energy landscape, as significant capacities of wind turbines are reaching the end of their technical/economic lifetimes across Europe and the United States.
+Due to repowering being an emerging trend, there is little research on the topic to date.
+Achieving a better level of understanding regarding technical, performance, and economic impacts of repowering would therefore be a value-adding contribution to the currently existing knowledge base and provide critical input to informed decision-making on the part of policy-makers, investors, etc.